 The best bat is one that has the most favorable grip to you, that gives you control and agility while ensuring comfort.
 The best bat is the one that has the best rubber for your play and handles for your style.
 Whatever suits your personality and style best is the best ping pong paddle to buy.

-After purchase remembers to change out the rubber once it begins to wear out and for those who end up buying a grip tape be sure to have them changed regularly as they all assist you to be a better player.
-For new players, it’s fine to experiment a little with different paddles until you advance so much that you are certain of what you want in your paddles.
+After purchase remembers to change out the rubber once it begins to wear out and for those who end up buying a grip tape, be sure to have them changed regularly as they all assist you to be a better player.
+For new players, it is fine to experiment a little with different paddles until you advance so much that you are sure of what you want in your paddles.